 Data is replicated across multiple availability zones to support continuity in the event of a regional outage.

-Complete backups of data are performed daily with proactive retention periods observed.
+Complete data backups are performed daily, with proactive retention periods observed.

 Our disaster recovery strategy is documented, with appointed responsible personnel and supported through regular review with our security team.

 A Software Development Lifecycle (SDLC) policy is documented to guide engineers on appropriate development practices and change control.

 Code is evaluated for design, functionality, and expected security exposures.

 Changes to the source code are governed by a standardized change management process.

 In addition to automated and manual testing, our code is peer-reviewed prior to being deployed to production.

 We engage third-party security experts to perform comprehensive penetration tests on an annual basis.